immfri/gui-dab-odrTools/README.md

 ## 1. New/Open Configuration:
 At the beginning created a new configuration.
 Alternative open a configuration-file.

+Note:     Loading externally created configuration doesn't work to 100%
+Reason:   The complexity of configuration settings!
+Solution: Save the complete configuration by GUI and open it.

 ## 2. Configure:
 * The Configuration in first three Tabs from GUI (Multiplex, Components, Subchannels) based on **ODR-DabMux**.
 * The Configuration in "Subchannels"-Tab based on **ODR-AudioEnc** and **ODR-PadEnc**.
 In the future a Data-Encoder could be added.